danielsaidi/AppIconKit/README.md

 The SDK has a couple of central types:

 * Use `AlternateAppIcon` to create alternate icon values for your app.
-* Use `AlternateAppIconContext` to keep track of and affect the current icon.
+* Use `AlternateAppIconContext` to set and keep track of the current icon.
 * Use `AlternateAppIconCollection` to group icons into related collections.
 * Use `AlternateAppIconListItem` when listing an app icon in lits and grids.
 * Use `AlternateAppIconShelf` to list app icons in a vertical list of horizontal shelves.